ballerina-platform/ballerina-dev-website/swan-lake/learn/mocking.md

     return mockResponse;
 }

-// Returns a mock response to be used for category API invocation function getCategoriesResponse() returns http:Response {
+// Returns a mock response to be used for the category API invocation function getCategoriesResponse() returns http:Response {
     http:Response categoriesRes = new;
     json[] payload = ["animal","food","history","money","movie"];